j0py/Mini-notation-for-SuperCollider/README.md

 Other methods controlling the ```number()``` or ```amp()``` could also have a mininotation specification as parameter.
 With ```amp()``` you could then play accents or ghost notes.

 In Tidal you can say which of the given specifications finally determines the 'structure', that means the durations for the Pbind.
-In NP i will make two versions for each method: one regular, and one prefixed with an ```_``` character.
-If you call ```_snd()``` then the given specification for the sound will be used to create the structure for Pbind.
+In NP i will make two versions for each method: one regular, and one postfixed with an ```_``` character.
+If you call ```snd_()``` then the given specification for the sound will be used to create the structure for Pbind.
 The other specified data will "wrap along" in the Pbind.

 The rule will be that the _first_ called method that takes a specification will determine the structure for the Pbind.
-But the _last_ called ```_xxx``` method that takes a specification will override that.
+But the _last_ called ```xxx_``` method that takes a specification will override that.

+Lastly, the ```beats()``` method lets you specify howmany beats the given structure should represent.
+The default is 1 beat, but you could say 1.345 beats for example.
+The durations will then be all multiplied by this number.

 So far the description and ideas for this project.